dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/Docker/Docker_Installation.md

 # 1. Pull the latest miniconda3 image:

-You can refer to /ultralytics/docker/docker for the image
+You can refer to /ultralytics/docker/docker for their built-in image

 ```python
 sudo docker pull continuumio/miniconda3:latest